 - The SULA Semester staff will also be following the progress of any wildfires and will advise all students accordingly by email, text or Rave Guardian with available public information.
 Please promptly read any messages and reply to check-in requests received via Rave Guardian or text.
 Please note that our staff does NOT have access to special information not otherwise available to the public.
 We will, however, use our experience as residents of LA to provide you with the best available public information.

-- If AVA Toluca Hills is impacted and the LA Fire Department or the Police Department determine that residents are required to evacuate, all students will be asked to contact SULA Semester staff and proceed to the SULA Center with their “go bag” provided the area around the SULA Center is not also impacted.
+If a students’ housing accommodation is impacted by a wildfire and the LA Fire Department or the Police Department determine that residents are required to evacuate, that student will be asked to contact SULA Semester staff and proceed to the SULA Center with their “go bag”, provided the area around the SULA Center is not also impacted.
 In the unlikely event that the SULA Center is also impacted, we advise students to proceed to the nearest Evacuation Facility as designated by the city.
-If a student is not living at AVA Toluca Hills and is impacted by a wildfire, please contact SULA Semester staff so we can determine how we might assist you.

 - SULA Semester staff also reserves the right to order your evacuation if authorities recommend (but do not mandate) an evacuation.
 Under these conditions, we will evaluate all available public information and determine a course of action.
 As with mandated evacuations, if we ask you to leave your residence you are asked to come to the SULA Center with your “Go Bag.”